jeremyjchung/CMSC430-Final-Project/README.md

 ### Fixed Runtime Errors

+The following runtime errors each have their own testing folder (ex. tests/index-out-of-bounds).
+Each of these runtime errors will result in the program evaluating and returning an error message.
+The testing suite for these runtime errors checks whether the proper error message is returned for each corresponding test.

 ##### Division by Zero
 In top-level pass, insert an if statement into the output desugar for the following two cases